Aspects of holographic Langevin diffusion in the presence of anisotropic magnetic field: Numeric Results

 By comparing plot~(a) and plot~(b) in Fig.~\ref{figure:ratio}, one can further take an investigation the influences on the violation from increasing magnetic field strength~$\mathcal{B}$.
-We find the critical velocity $v$ of violation become larger with increasing magnetic strength~$\mathcal{B}$, then we can conclude that the relationship, $\kappa_{\parallel}>\kappa_{\perp}$, will eventually be violated as long as the magnetic field is strong enough in this magnetic anisotropic plasma.
-Even more one can conclude from our numeric results that this violation should exist in the diffusion of heavy quark jets, where a strong magnetic field is created at HICs.
+We find the critical velocity $v$ of violation become larger with increasing magnetic strength~$\mathcal{B}$, then we can conclude that the relationship, $\kappa_{\parallel}>\kappa_{\perp}$, will eventually be violated as long as the magnetic field is strong enough in this magnetic anisotropic plasma, as in spatial anisotropic case~\cite{Giataganas:2013zaa}.
+LGV-Coefficients are critical quantities in describing heavy quark transport in QGP \cite{Moore:2004tg,Uphoff:2012gb}, contributing to the study of heavy flavor jet quenching in HIC (see \cite{Xu:2017obm,Li:2021xbd,Li:2024uzk} and references therein).
+We hope the studies of violations between LGV-Coefficients could shed new light on these simulations.